Ring vs Arlo Comparison

 Equipment Included

 Ring — Ring sells three main packages: A 5-piece kit for apartments or condos that includes one entryway sensor and one motion detector ($199); a 10-piece kit for 1-2 bedroom homes that include 5 entryway sensors and two motion detectors ($259); or a 14 piece kit that covers larger homes and includes 8 entry sensors and two motion detectors ($329).
 All of Ring’s packages come with a central hub and control panel.
-This is just enough equipment to cover your home, but you can always upgrade your order with Ring Cameras and the Ring Doorbell (See our Ring Doorbell Review).
+We went with the 10-piece kit to cover our home although larger homes might need the 14-piece kit.
+Any kit can be upgraded with Ring Cameras and the Ring Doorbell (See our Ring Doorbell Review).

 - Panic button